mheap/nexmo-developer/_documentation/en/voice/sip/configure/skypeforbusiness.md

 **4.3.7 Create Session Agent**

-A session agent defines an internal “next hop” signaling entity for the SIP traffic.
+A session agent defines an internal "next hop" signaling entity for the SIP traffic.
 A realm is associated with a session agent to identify sessions coming from or going to the session agent.
 Session agents are created for both Skype for Business and Nexmo.